janearc/t/README.md

 variable* from the previous line, and the word `it` is syntactic sugar, referring only to `this`.

-The directive is `print it`, meaning "print 'this' from the `shift stack` statement." `print` is a builtin, doing what you would expect.
+The directive is `print it`, meaning "print '`this`' from the `shift stack` statement." `print` is a builtin, doing what you would expect.

-The first clause effectively then says "print everything in the stack."
+The first clause effectively then says "print everything in the stack." (note: on the first run through, there is nothing in the stack).

 The second clause is the specific `ok, end` clause.
 This is invoked at the end of the program.